pingforfreehugs/The-Powder-Toy/README.md

 A mod with improvements for the STKM.

 ### DTEC element setting
- - Stickmen no longer set their element to any valid element they bump into
+ - Stickmen no longer set their element to any valid element they bump into.
  - Stickmen instead will set their element whenever they collide with DTEC, to the DTEC's CTYPE.
  - Stickmen will also copy the TMP value of DTEC.